scottdware/go-panos/README.md

 When you run the `QueryLogs()` function, it will return a job ID.
 This job ID is then used by `RetrieveLogs()` to query the system to see if the job has completed, and the data is ready to be exported.
 If the job status is not `FIN` then you will need to run `RetrieveLogs()` again until it has finished.

+> In regards to how long you should wait to run `RetrieveLogs()`, I have tested a query against a lot of data, both on Panorama and a local firewall, and waited up to 2 minutes before retrieving them.
+Most times, you will get results within 5-10 seconds depending on your query.

 View the documentation for the [LogParameters][log-parameters-struct] struct.

 When iterating over the returned logs, there are many fields you can choose to display.
 View the documentation for the [Log][log-struct] struct fields for